 When decorating a home, a rug is a statement piece that can pull all of the elements together...or make a room feel strangely not-quite-right.
 A well-positioned rug can help define a living area and add depth and warmth to a space.
 But an overly large rug can envelop a room and a too-small runner can make an otherwise lovely hallway feel oddly cramped... basically, finding the right size rug for your space can be a challenge.

 To simplify the rug buying process, we spoke with Mary Emmerling, notable interior designer and author, and Andra DelMonico, interior design expert for Next Luxury, for their professional advice.
-With their tips, you’ll be able to find the ideal rug size for every room in your home.

 The Best Area Rug Sizes For Your Space

 “Area rugs define the space,” Mary Emmerling says.
 Unlike accent rugs or runners (which we’ll get into later), an area rug is meant to be a centerpiece that helps delineate the different sections of a room.
 In open plan homes, this is especially important: without walls to section off the different spaces, a rug can clearly delineate the “living room” from the “dining room.”
 Rugs keep the open flow of the room, but let each space have its own personality.

 One way to choose a rug size is to figure out the space you’re trying to create.
 If you want a cozy TV area with a loveseat and two small chairs, a smaller rug—perhaps 5' x 8'—will keep the space intimate.
 If you want to accentuate the open space of a large living room, a rug of at least 8’ x 10’ will do the trick.
 See our rug sizes chart to understand all these numbers at a glance.